 Now one might read this and ask the question: is Burke a religious relativist?
 The answer is no: he always presumed the truth of Christianity, he just maintained a profound disinterest in discussing it.
 Instead, all throughout Burke’s writings one will find a litany of arguments for the practical benefits of a Christian society (Harris 2012, 94).
 But at the same time, those are the very same grounds on which Burke defends those other religions.
 He maintains that Christianity is superior in its benefits to any other religion (Harris 2012, 99), but even that already moves us away from “the way, the truth, and the life” (John 14:6) into a question that could be resolved on a balancing scale.
 It should probably come as no surprise then that Burke leaves open room for the idea that certain religions may be better suited to certain societies (Harris 2012, 100).

 In the modern conservative movement, one can even begin to see a breaking down of creedal differences in favor of a common defense of religion as a whole.
-So begins the breaking down of differences between Catholics and Protestants, the formation of a Judeo-Christianity, and even this year’s RNC containing a Sikh prayer.
+So begins the breaking down of differences between Catholics and Protestants, the rise of the oxymoron known as “Judeo-Christianity” (Berkovits 1973, 44-45), and even this year’s RNC containing a Sikh prayer.
 One may even think back to the old apologetic “without religion nobody would be moral” and consider its implications.
-Perhaps it’s because contained within every traditional religion is the logic of closed communities: they’re all threatened by atheism in the same ways.
+Perhaps it’s because central to every traditional religion is the logic of closed communities: they’re all threatened by atheism in the same ways.

 …Burke loathed the idea of nature unrefined; for “art is man’s nature,” he wrote.
 In Burke’s view, as in Aristotle’s, human nature is man’s at his highest, not at his simplest.
 “Never, no never, did Nature say one thing and Wisdom say another.
 Nor are sentiments of elevation in themselves turgid and unnatural.
 Nature is never more truly herself than in her grandest forms.
 The Apollo, of Belvedere (if the universal robber has yet left him at Belvedere) is as much in nature as any figure from the pencil of Rembrandt or any clown in the rustic revels of Teniers.”
 Not “natural” man, but civilized man, is the object of Burke’s solicitude.
 (Kirk 1951, 443-444)